Ricky Morton: Extreme Championship Wrestling (1997)

 Morton debuted in the Philadelphia, Pennsylvania-based promotion Extreme Championship Wrestling at ECW House Party 1997 on January 11, 1997.
 He teamed with Tommy Rich in a loss to The Gangstas; following the bout, Morton and Rich faced one another in an impromptu match that was won by Rich.
 He returned to ECW the following month at Crossing the Line Again, losing to Big Stevie Cool.

-World Wrestling Federation (1998)
+Return to WWF (1998)

-In January 1998, both Ricky Morton and Robert Gibson returned to WWF as part of the "NWA" angle as the NWA Tag Team Champions.
+In January 1998, both Ricky Morton and Robert Gibson returned to the World Wrestling Federation as part of the "NWA" angle as the NWA Tag Team Champions.
 They lost the titles to The Headbangers on February 17 episode of Raw Is War.
-They competed at WrestleMania XIV for the tag team battle royal won by The Legion of Doom.
-In the spring they feuded with the NWA Tag Team Champions New Midnight Express Bart Gunn and Bob Holly.
+They competed at WrestleMania XIV in the tag team battle royal won by The Legion of Doom.
+In the spring they feuded with the NWA World Tag Team Champions New Midnight Express Bodacious Bart and Bombastic Bob.
 This took them to their match at Unforgiven: In Your House which Gunn and Holly won.

 Independent circuit (1998–2003)

 After leaving WWF in May 1998, they went to work for Ohio Valley Wrestling and Power Pro Wrestling until 1999.
 Morton then appeared on Juggalo Championship Wrestling's JCW Vol. 1 in a battle royal.

-On September 7, 2002 he defeated his former rival Bobby Eaton at Ultimate Championship wrestling.
+On September 7, 2002, he defeated his former rival Bobby Eaton at Ultimate Championship wrestling.